Ichimonji10/cfg/README.rst

 `Funkwhale Compose file`_, so containers require some additional configuration.
 To get a high-level understanding of how the services fit together, see the `Funkwhale architecture`_ diagram.

-After installation, make sure to do the following:

-#.
-Set a contact email.
-#.
-Import music.
-(This can be done in the web UI.)
-#.
-Adjust upload limits.

 If files are moved or removed, consider running `management commands`_ and then re-importing the relevant library.
 The most relevant management commands are as follows: